anpawo/Mary/Documentation/Formal description of our language's grammar.md

 ; Defines binary comparison and logical operators.

 <struct_def> ::= "struct" <whitespace> <identifier> <whitespace>? "{" <variable> ("," <variable>)* "}"
+; Defines a struct with a name and one or more variables.

 <operator_def> ::= "operator" <operator_name> "precedence" <number> "(" <arguments> ")" <whitespace> "->" <whitespace>? <return_type> <whitespace>? "{" <body> "}"